 Improvements to form input operability

-Collaborating with our developer I set out to make mobile form improvements that would result in a superior joining experience.
+Collaborating with our developer I set out to make mobile form improvements.
+A few small improvements that would result in a superior joining experience.

 Select a default that matches most users

-With 90% of Australians choosing Victoria as their state, it made sense to pre-populate this as the default selection.
+With 90% of Australians choosing Victoria as their state, it made sense to set this as the default.
 Setting this as the default reduces the effort for the majority of users.
 It also maintains the same number of interactions for interstate or international visitors.

 input type="tel" for a phone number

-By changing the HTML input type to “tel” it becomes easier for mobile users to operate a familiar, large button dial keypad to enter their phone number.
-Additionally, autofill options appearing above the dial pad only need one tap to input your entire phone number.
+Changing the HTML input type to “tel” makes it easier for mobile users.
+They get a familiar, large button dial keypad to enter their phone number.
+Additionally, autofill options can appear above the dial pad.
+These only need one tap to input your entire phone number.

-Internal data showed when members opted in for SMS notifications, we don’t need a secondary phone number to contact them.
-Instead of a second phone number for SMS notifications, I changed the design to one phone input and a checkbox.
+Internal data showed when members opt-in for SMS notifications, we do not need a secondary contact number.
+Instead of asking for a separate phone number for SMS notifications, I changed the design.
+My simplified form design asks for one phone input and a checkbox.
 I worked with our developer to create validation code.
-When the SMS notifications checkbox was checked, validation checks the phone number is in the format of an Australian mobile.
+When the checkbox is checked, validation checks the input is in the format of an Australian mobile.

-By changing the HTML input type to “email” it becomes easier for mobile users to operate a keyboard with an @ symbol, and common .com and .au domain extensions available from a long press on the full stop key.
-Like phone, email autofill options require just 1 tap.
-Furthermore, the HTML5 input type=”email” provides basic email address format validation in all modern browsers, not just on mobile.
+By changing the HTML input type to “email” it becomes easier for mobile users.
+The email keyboard has an @ symbol, and common .com and .au domain extensions from a long press on the full stop key.
+Like phone, email autofill options need only 1 tap.
+Furthermore, the HTML5 input type=email provides basic email address format validation in all modern browsers, not just on mobile.
 I used all this as a compelling argument to remove the Confirm your email address question.

-Outcomes result in a superior joining experience on your mobile
+Outcomes of mobile form improvements: a superior joining experience

-We changed the doctype to HTML5, made a handful of code tweaks, and tested via BrowserStack and on real mobile devices too.
-Then our developer deployed the changes just in time for the weekend event.
-Thank you Troy!
+We changed the doctype to HTML5, and made a handful of code tweaks.
+Next, I tested via BrowserStack and on real mobile devices too.
+Then our developer deployed the changes in time for the weekend event.
+Thank you, Troy!

-In the 6 weeks leading up to deployment, desktop devices continued to reign with 74% of form completions, while mobile had less than 18%.
-Over the weekend of White Night, nearly 50% of forms were completed on mobile devices.
+In the 6 weeks leading up to deployment, desktop devices continued to reign.
+Desktops accounted for 74% of form completions, while mobile had less than 18%.
+Over the weekend of White Night, almost 50% of forms were completed on mobile devices.

-In terms of time taken to complete the form, this release leveled the playing field across devices.
-The new form saves mobile users 94 seconds.
+In terms of time taken to complete the form, this release levelled the playing field across devices.
+The new form saves each mobile user 94 seconds.
 These mobile form improvements also made the desktop experience faster.
 Throughout 2017, there were 22,704 join forms completed.
 If last year’s registrations all used the new form on mobile, we’d save 593 hours!

 This year’s event was a trigger to embrace mobile form improvements.
-These improvements make it faster to complete, easier to fill out, and provide more accurate data.
+These improvements make it faster to complete, and easier to fill out.
+They also provide more accurate data.
 The design principles underpinning these changes persist beyond White Night.
 No matter where or when, completing the form on your mobile is now a superior experience.
-The design shift set us on a course for future iterative developments of member registration and innovation in onboarding processes.
+This design shift set us on a new course.
+The future has iterative developments of member registration and innovation in onboarding processes.